PageSpeed Insights vs Shopify Speed Score

 If you want to find out how PageSpeed Insights can help your search engine optimisations or want to know more about Shopify speed scores, then keep reading!

-What are PageSpeed Insights?page speed insights logo
+What are PageSpeed Insights?

 First of all, you might not know what PageSpeed Insights are.
 Essentially, PageSpeed Insights (or PSI’s) reports on the user experience of a page on both mobile and desktop devices, and provides suggestions on how that page may be improved.

 Page speed can be defined as how long it takes to display content above the fold, and how long it takes a browser to fully render the page.
+PSI then gives you a ‘speed score’ between 0-100, ranking how well your site loads and how speedy it is.

 With Page Speed Insights, site owners can see in detail how Google understands the technical performance of their pages.